-Further, the construction sector in Turkey also faces challenges in developing a skilled workforce, with the industry experiencing shortages of skilled professionals and technicians.
+Further, the construction sector in Turkey also faced challenges in developing a skilled workforce, with the industry experiencing shortages of skilled professionals and technicians.
 Enhancing the skill levels of the labour force through improved education and vocational training, particularly in the construction sector, may improve the sector's adaptability to economic changes and technological advancements.
-The Turkish government's policies and regulations-including housing policies, infrastructure investments, and construction permits-also have a significant impact on the construction sector.
-Changes in these policies can directly impact the demand for construction labour and, subsequently, employment rates and output.
-Understanding the relationship between these policies and construction labour dynamics can help inform future policy interventions to promote stable growth in the construction sector.
+The Turkish government's policies and regulations, including housing policies, infrastructure investments and construction permits, also had a significant impact on the construction sector.
+Changes in these policies could directly impact the demand for construction labour and, subsequently, employment rates and output.
+Understanding the relationship between these policies and construction labour dynamics could help inform future policy interventions to promote stable growth in the construction sector.

-4.5.
 Gross Fixed Capital Formation and Construction Output

-The analysis of GDP, gross-fixed capital formation (GFCF), construction investment, and output data highlights the significant contribution of the construction sector to the Turkish economy through investments.
-Figure 11 exhibits how the share of GFCF in GDP has changed over time in the 1998-2020 period.
+The analysis of GDP, gross fixed capital formation (GFCF), construction investment and output data highlight the significant contribution of the construction sector to the Turkish economy through investments.
+Figure 11 exhibits the changes in the share of GFCF in GDP from 1998 to 2020.
 The most considerable increase was observed between 2002 and 2007, from 15.5% to 27.5%.
-However, there were declines in 2001, 2009, and 2019 due to the global financial crisis, economic recession, and political instability.
+However, there were declines in 2001, 2009 and 2019 due to the global financial crisis, economic recession and political instability.

 Figure 11.
-The share of GFCF in GDP and GDP.
+The share of GFCF in GDP and the GDP

-Figure 12 indicates that construction investments within the GFCF rose from 49.3% in 2010 to 57.7% in 2018 but declined to 45.8% by 2020.
-This growth in construction investments led to a substantial increase in construction output, which surged by 128% in real terms from approximately 56 billion Taiwanese lira in 2009 to 128 billion Taiwanese lira in 2017.
-However, a downward trend in construction output began in 2017, falling to 109 billion Taiwanese lira by 2020.
+Figure 12 displays that construction investments within the GFCF rose from 49.3% in 2010 to 57.7% in 2018 but declined to 45.8% in 2020.
+This growth in construction investments led to a substantial increase in construction output, which surged by 128% in real terms from approximately TRY56 billion in 2009 to TRY128 billion in 2017.
+However, a downward trend in construction output began in 2017, falling to TRY109 billion in 2020.

 Figure 12.
-The share of construction investments in GFCF and the construction output.
+The share of construction investments in GFCF and the construction output

-The increase in construction investments and output can be attributed to the government's policies and incentives, including tax breaks, subsidies, and loans to support the construction sector.
-Additionally, the growing population and urbanization trend in Turkey have led to an increase in the demand for housing and infrastructure, which has boosted the construction sector.
-From an economic perspective, the construction sector in Turkey has had a positive impact on the economy, thereby contributing significantly to GDP and generating employment opportunities.
-The increase in construction investments and output has also boosted income generation and led to a decline in housing prices, thereby making housing more affordable for the population until 2017.
-However, the decline in construction output since 2017-combined with high inflation rates-is leading to a shortage of housing supply, which is causing a rapid increase in housing prices.
-This highlights the importance of ensuring stability and predictability in the economic environment to encourage investment and reduce uncertainty in the construction sector.
+The increase in construction investments and output could be attributed to the government's policies and incentives, including tax breaks, subsidies and loans to support the construction sector.
+Turkey's growing population and urbanisation trend also led to increased demand for housing and infrastructure, which boosted the construction sector.
+From an economic perspective, Turkey's construction sector positively impacted the economy, thereby contributing significantly to GDP and generating employment opportunities.
+The increase in construction investments and output has also boosted income generation and led to a decline in housing prices, making housing more affordable until 2017.
+However, the decline in construction output since 2017, combined with high inflation rates, led to a shortage of housing supply, which caused a rapid increase in housing prices.
+This highlighted the importance of ensuring stability and predictability in the economic environment to encourage investment and reduce uncertainty in the construction sector.

-Thus, the experience of the Turkish construction sector in the 2000s offers valuable lessons for developing countries.
-Key takeaways include recognizing the construction sector's potential in promoting economic growth and reducing poverty as well as the importance of policies and incentives for long-term investments, energy efficiency, and sustainability.
-Infrastructure investments and stable policy environments can further boost the sector and overall economy.
-However, overconfidence in the sector, inadequate legal framework and regulations, potential vulnerabilities of the sector to external shocks, and the damage to the economy caused by monetary and fiscal policy steps taken to support supply and demand in the sector should not be overlooked.
+The experience of the Turkish construction sector in the 2000s offers valuable lessons for developing countries.
+Key takeaways include recognising the construction sector's potential in promoting economic growth and reducing poverty as well as the importance of policies and incentives for long-term investments, energy efficiency and sustainability.
+Infrastructure investments and stable policy environments could further boost the sector and overall economy.
+However, overconfidence in the sector, inadequate legal framework and regulations, potential vulnerabilities of the sector to external shocks and the damage to the economy caused by monetary and fiscal policy steps taken to support supply and demand in the sector should not be overlooked.

-4.6.
-Money Supply, Interest Rates, and Construction Output
+Money Supply, Interest Rates and Construction Output